UsmannArshad/React-Router/readme.txt

 so now we will write:
 location=useLocation()
 <Link to={{pathname:`${location.pathname}/readme`}}>Readme</Link>
-now we will redirect to
+now we will redirect to  about/readmore

+=>Params:
+React parameters are used in React routing, where we have parameters we need to access in the route.
+For example, if we had a route such as <Route path=”/:id” />
+we could access that particular string or value in the route by calling the useParams hook.